Overview & Pathophysiology

 1. Oral iron — first-line

-- Take on an empty stomach with vitamin C / orange juice (↑ absorption).
+- Take on an empty stomach with vitamin C / orange juice (↑ absorption by maintaining Fe²⁺ form).

-- Avoid co-administration with antacids, PPIs, calcium, tea, coffee, milk, or food rich in phytates (↓ absorption).
+- Avoid co-administration with antacids, PPIs, calcium, tea, coffee, milk, or phytate-rich foods (↓ absorption).

 - Side effects: nausea, epigastric pain, constipation, black stools (harmless — warn the patient).

-- Duration: continue iron for 3–6 months after Hb normalizes to refill stores (ferritin).
+- Duration: continue iron for 3–6 months after Hb normalizes to replenish ferritin stores.

 2. IV iron — when oral fails or is not possible

-- Indications: oral intolerance, malabsorption (celiac, post-bariatric), chronic kidney disease on EPO, severe ongoing blood loss, IBD, or need for rapid correction (e.g., late pregnancy).
+- Indications: oral intolerance, malabsorption (celiac, post-bariatric), CKD on EPO, severe ongoing blood loss, IBD, or need for rapid correction (e.g., late pregnancy).

 3. Blood transfusion

-- Reserved for severe anemia with hemodynamic instability, active bleeding, or Hb < 7 g/dL with symptoms (lower threshold in cardiac disease).
+- Reserved for severe anemia with hemodynamic instability, active hemorrhage, or symptomatic anemia with Hb <7 g/dL (lower threshold in cardiac disease).

 4. Treat the underlying cause